robzed/spectrum_basic_mandelbrot/README.md

 ```
    ' Line 10 sets up the BASIC variables and clears the screen.
-   ' The first three of these define variables only for ZXBASIC and not used in Sinclair BASIC version.
+   ' The first three of these define variables only for ZXBASIC and not used in Sinclair BASIC version
 10 DIM p,q,t,x,y,x2,y2,r,c,d,e,g,h as FIXED:
    DIM z,f,w,k as Integer:
    DIM v,m as Byte: